desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 To bootstrap the Child zone `example.com` using NS records `ns1.example.net` and `ns2.example.net`, the Parental Agent

-1. queries CDS/CDNSKEY records, using standard DNS resolution, for the names
+1. checks that the Child zone is not yet securely delegated;

+2. queries the PTR record (using a trusted validating DNS resolver) located at the Signaling Names
 ```
 kdsqdtnelusqanhnhg8o0d72ekf6gbtbjsmj1aojq895b1me353g._boot.ns1.example.net
 kdsqdtnelusqanhnhg8o0d72ekf6gbtbjsmj1aojq895b1me353g._boot.ns2.example.net
 ```

-2. performs DNSSEC validation of the responses retrieved in Step 1;
+   and verifies that the record content is `example.com.`;

+3. queries CDS/CDNSKEY records (using a trusted validating DNS resolver) located at the same Signaling Names;

-3. queries CDS/CDNSKEY records for `example.com` directly from `ns1.example.net`
+4. queries CDS/CDNSKEY records for `example.com` directly from
-   and `ns2.example.net`;
+   `ns1.example.net` and `ns2.example.net`;

-4. checks that CDS record sets retrieved in Step 1 agree across responses and also with the CDS record sets retrieved in Step 3; ditto for CDNSKEY;
+5. checks that the PTR record sets retrieved in Step 2 agree across responses; ditto for the CDS/CDNSKEY record sets retrieved in Step 3 and (if queried) Step 4;

-5. publishes a DS record set according to the information retrieved in the previous steps.
+6. publishes a DS record set according to the information retrieved in the previous steps.

 #### Opt-out

-As a special case of Step 4 failure, the Child MAY opt out from DNSSEC bootstrapping by publishing a CDS/CDNSKEY record with algorithm 0 and other fields as specified in [@!RFC8078], Section 4, at its apex.
+As a special case of Step 5 failure, the Child MAY opt out from DNSSEC bootstrapping by publishing a CDS/CDNSKEY record with algorithm 0 and other fields as specified in [@!RFC8078], Section 4, at its apex.
 (This opt-out mechanism is without regard to whether the Child DNS